If you’ve been managing Facebook pages for a few years, you’ve sadly noticed your Facebook reach go lower and lower.

 So, Facebook has got us hooked as users which makes it a great place to market but at the same time it’s getting harder and harder to get our posts seen.
 What’s the first step to start hacking it?

-Understanding Facebook Algorithm’s Goal to Post Better
+Understanding Facebook Algorithm’s Goal to Boost your Reach

 As life & growth hackers, our process involves first understanding the rules to use them to our advantage.
 What are the rules of the game?